-Isolation can drive a normally sane person insane and, while insane, lead them to commit acts that a sane person would consider morally wrong.
+Isolation can drive a sane person insane, and while insane, lead them to commit acts that a sane person would consider morally wrong.
 In the short story “A Rose for Emily” by William Faulkner, the main character, Miss Emily Grierson, experiences the consequences of isolation.
 Miss Grierson’s isolation and eventual insanity is depicted through her father, her lack of hygiene, and her sweetheart’s rejection of her; these events caused her to lose her sanity and commit murder.

 Miss Emily, as the townspeople call her, was first isolated by her father.
 Her father isolated her out of love.
 He felt that “None of the young men were quite good enough for Miss Emily” (Faulkner 790).
 Miss Emily’s father prevented her from interacting with any suitors because he felt that none of them were worthy of a Grierson.
 Mr. Grierson may have isolated Miss Emily out of love, but in doing so he also made her dependent on himself for any type of social interaction.

 Miss Emily became so dependent on her father that when he died she convinced herself that he “was not dead.
 She did that for three days, with the ministers calling on her, and the doctors, trying to persuade her to let them dispose of the body” (791).
 Miss Emily did not wish to believe her father was dead, so she refused to allow anyone to remove her father’s body.
 Miss Emily attempted to cleave to her father by denying his death; she had to “cling to that which had robbed her” (791).
 Upon Mr. Grierson’s death Miss Emily began a downward spiral into insanity.